mikee47/Sming-MHZ19/README.rst

 Essentially a re-write of https://github.com/crisap94/MHZ19 to use Hardware serial port with callbacks.

+See https://github.com/WifWaf/MH-Z19 for some very detailed and helpful background to the device.

 Functionality is split into two main classes:

 :cpp:class:`MHZ19::Uart`